Jeff is one of five children born to the late Eugene and Lucille

 Please print this form and use it to submit your choice for the 2020 royal couple.
 The only requirement is that the couple lives in the Jefferson School District.

 Nominations must be received by January 31, 2021

-2021 King and Queen will be officially announced at the May Ball on Saturday, May 16th, 2021 at Fairview Inn.
+2021 King and Queen will be officially announced at the May Ball on Saturday, May 9th, 2020 at Fairview Sports Bar and Grill.
 Please attend this event to see if your nominees have been selected and to welcome our new royalty.

 Please download and send the nomination to:

 Jeff and Tiffany Schmidt 511 N. Stevens Ave.
 Jefferson, WI 53549